akbarbotz/bot/README.md

 ## 1st Repository was deleted
-Had 5+ stars and 90+ forks, please dont forget to give star before forking.🙏🙇🏼‍♂️TERIMA KASIH!!
+Had 5+ stars and 90+ forks, please dont forget to give star before forking.🙏🙇🏼‍♂️Thank you!!

 ## Deploy